tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 A simple fold over a list of intcodes sufficed here.
 I was happy for each intcode state to be thrown away as the calculation moved to the next.
-No need for the State Monad yet.
+No need for the State Monad yet!

 The second half of the problem then asks you to run the intcode computers, the "amplifiers", in a loop, until they exit.